ivawzh/aws-cdk-cross-app-reference/README.md

 # cdk-playground

-WIP example of cross-cdk-app-repo importing.
+Example of cross-cdk-app-repo importing.

 This is a spike of idea described in https://github.com/aws/aws-cdk/issues/7721

+## Plan 1 - multiple CDK apps

 At the moment, infrastructure deployments works as expected.
 Service-A deployment throws error: